awslabs/data-on-eks/README.md

 🚀 [EMR on EKS with Apache YuniKorn](https://awslabs.github.io/data-on-eks/docs/amazon-emr-on-eks/emr-eks-yunikorn) - EMR on EKS with Apache YuniKorn custom batch scheduler.

 🚀 [EMR on EKS with Karpenter](https://awslabs.github.io/data-on-eks/docs/amazon-emr-on-eks/emr-eks-karpenter) - Scaling Spark jobs with EMR on EKS and Karpenter.

-🚀 [EMR on EKS with FSx for Lustre](https://awslabs.github.io/data-on-eks/docs/amazon-emr-on-eks/emr-eks-fsx-for-lustre) - EMR on EKS Cluster with FSx for Lustre as a high performance Spark shuffle storage.

 🚀 [Spark Operator on EKS](https://awslabs.github.io/data-on-eks/docs/spark-on-eks/spark-operator-yunikorn) - Spark Operator with Apache YuniKorn on Amazon EKS.